Care for the Mind Amid Chronic Diseases: An Interpretable AI Approach Using IoT

 \section{Introduction}

+The Fourth Industrial Revolution is characterized by technological advancements in Artificial Intelligence (AI) and big data analytics \citep{shim_2022_transformative}.
+Along with its emergence and progress, numerous IT artifacts are implemented by organizations worldwide to modernize their services, scale up their businesses, or improve the efficiency of data exchange.
+Meanwhile, these IT artifacts record massive amounts of data, which describe the context and outcomes of users’ actions and form unique digital traces for each user \citep{hedman_2013_digital}.
+As part of this trend, digital traces of wearable sensor signals represent an immense and novel source of ecological data that reflect human behaviors and psychological characteristics \citep{chau_2020_finding}.
+The collection of such data opens up significant research opportunities for Information Systems (IS) researchers to develop innovative artifacts aimed at addressing critical societal and healthcare challenges \citep{zhang_2020_comprehensive}.

-Chronic diseases are a dire global problem with grand societal and economic impacts.
-In the US alone, 129 million Americans suffer from one or more chronic diseases \citep{anderson_chronic_2010}, of which the most common ones are heart diseases, cancer, Alzheimer’s, and diabetes \citep{cdc_chronic_2022}.
-The population of chronic disease patients is expected to increase by over 10 million per decade \citep{anderson_chronic_2010}.
+Chronic disease management is a significant societal challenge that can be addressed with novel IT artifacts.
+The attention to this area in the IS literature is growing rapidly due to its profound social and economic impacts.
+In the US alone, 133 million Americans suffer from one or more chronic diseases \citep{forbes_2022_our}, of which the most common ones are heart diseases, cancer, Alzheimer’s, and diabetes \citep{cdc_chronic_2022}.
+The population of chronic disease patients in the US is expected to reach over 143 million by 2050 \citep{ansah2023projecting}.
 Moreover, treatments of chronic diseases account for 90\% of the US's \$3.8 trillion annual healthcare cost \citep{cdc_us_2021}.
-Such serious consequences of chronic diseases demand high-quality intelligent chronic care \citep{dixon-woods_improving_2013}.

-Among intelligent chronic care technologies, sensing technologies have pioneered the healthcare digital transformation, due to the ubiquity of smartphones and smartwatches \citep{dadkhah_use_2021}.
-Most of these devices are equipped with motion sensors, such as accelerometers and gyroscopes, which can collect an immense amount of high-fidelity patient motion data in real-time.
-Recognizing the potential of these sensing technologies, prior studies have leveraged them in copious applications, such as vital sign assessment \citep{dias_wearable_2018}, Alzheimer’s diagnosis \citep{laplante_structured_2015}, sleep monitoring \citep{lee_sleep_2015}, and fall detection \citep{mozaffari_practical_2019}.
-Riding on this cutting-edge revolution, the information systems (IS) discipline has also been pushing forward for the adoption of sensing technologies to support chronic disease management, apart from the conventional use of electronic health records (EHR) and health social media \citep{bardhan_role_2017,karahanna_connecting_2020}.
-For example, a few recent IS studies have resorted to motion sensors for Parkinson’s disease management \citep{yu_wearable_2022} and daily activity recognition \citep{zhu_deep_2021}.